Kokoszsz/Cloth-Shop-Website/Python selenium tests/README.md

 ### Description: ###
 The automation tests have been implemented in Python using the Selenium framework.
-These tests are designed to thoroughly validate specific features of the Cloth Shop Website.
+These tests are designed to thoroughly validate specific features of the Cloth Shop Website in Chrome browser (although they can be quickly converted to test in Firefox, Safari or Edge).
 The purpose of these tests is to ensure the functionality and reliability of the website, providing confidence in its performance.

-The tests cover various aspects of the Cloth Shop Website, including user interactions, navigation, form submissions, and functionality validations.
+The tests cover various aspects of the Cloth Shop Website, including user interactions, navigation and functionality validations.
 These automated tests help in identifying potential issues or regressions, providing an efficient way to ensure the website functions as intended.